jgrecoarroyo/learningvim/README.md

 ---

-*Bookmark vim tutor: Lesson 4.1: CURSOR LOCATION AND FILE STATUS*
+*Bookmark vim tutor: Lesson 5.3: SELECTING TEXT TO WRITE (and making notes of it)*

 ---